Jargon aphasia: Causes

 Since jargon is associated with fluent (Wernicke's) aphasia, it is usually caused by damage to the temporal lobe, and more specifically, Wernicke's area.

 After the condition is diagnosed, a CT or MRI scan is typically used to determine the location and severity of the brain damage that has caused the aphasia.

 There have been cases in which aphasia has developed after damage to only the right hemisphere of the brain.

 These cases are few and far between, and usually involve unique circumstances for the individual.

-Most commonly, these results can stem from brain organization that is different than the general population, or a heavier than normal reliance on the right hemisphere of the brain.
+Most commonly, these results can stem from brain organization that is different from the general population, or a heavier than normal reliance on the right hemisphere of the brain.

 Diagnosis

 Someone with jargon aphasia may exhibit the following behaviors: